Helena-Yuhan-Liu/Inferring-Structure-of-Complex-Systems/hw2/README.md

 The report is in HW1report.pdf.

-All MATLAB code and data is in the src\ folder.
+All MATLAB code and data are in the src\ folder.